 Visit Adapters & Connectors to buy cables and accessories for this product.

 All contacts on each relay are available externally on screw terminals for easy user access.
 The relays are rated for AC and DC supply voltages.
 Please see the electrical parameter table for more details.
 Each relay has three contacts(C, NO, and NC).
 C is the common terminal and is used in both normally open and normally closed positions.
 The contacts NC and C will be connected when the relay is turned off and will be disconnected when the relay is turned on.
 And vice versa, the contacts C and NO will be disconnected when the relay is turned off and will be connected when the relay is turned on.
 The table below summarizes possible relay contact positions.

 |Relay State||Connection between NC and C||Connection between NO and C|

 DC Power Supply

-This module uses +12V power supply to function properly.
-Logic circuit can be powered from USB power or onboard regulator.
-The board is configured to use power from onboard regulator by default.
-So USB connection is optional.
+This module uses a +12V power supply to function properly.
+The logic circuit can be powered from USB power or onboard regulator.
+The board is configured to use power from the onboard regulator by default.
+So the USB connection is optional.
 The +12V supply input powers relay coils and the onboard 3.3V regulator.
 The +12V supply is the only power the board needs to operate in normal conditions.
 Any off the shelf 12V DC power supply can be used for this purpose.
-Make sure to connect the power supply in correct polarity.
+Make sure to connect the power supply incorrect polarity.
 Connect the positive terminal of the power supply to the +12V terminal on the module.
-Connect negative terminal of the power supply to GND terminal of the module.
+Connect the negative terminal of the power supply to the GND terminal of the module.
 Connecting power supply incorrectly can cause damage to the module and/or other devices.